FMTools/FeatureIDE-wiki/FeatureIDE-Developer/Getting-started/Preparing-Eclipse/Checkout-FeatureIDE-sources.md

+1. Import the plug-ins you need from the subfolder "plugins" (do not search for nested projects)
+- Import the tests from the subfolder "tests"

 permissions are not required for checkout

-1. import the plug-ins you need from the subfolder "plugins" (do not search for nested projects)
-- import the tests from the subfolder "tests"